Customize Your EVM-Powered Subnet

 Contract Examples

-Subnet-EVM contains example contracts for precompiles under /contract-examples
+Subnet-EVM contains example contracts for precompiles under /contract-examples.
+It's a hardhat

 project with tests, tasks.
 For more information see contract examples README.